MCoffey1129/Daft.ie_web_scrape/README.md

 Advantages of having up-to-date information for Financial Institutions:
 ---
 * Bank's can assess if their property valuations are correct by comparing similar properties in the same location.
-* If we run our web scraping code on Daft.ie every 3 days we can see if the trend for similar property prices are positive or negative.
+* If we run our web scraping code on Daft.ie every 3 days we can see if the price trend for similar properties are positive or negative.
 * Using KNN we could look at the 3-5 nearest properties with the same features and construct a model for a fair price for our property, based on this we could flag properties which may need to be re-valued